Britney Spears Pregnant With Sam Ashgari’s Baby? ‘She Wants Children & Marriage,’ Source Claims

 Though she had only put out an album last year, Britney is wasting no time to release another record — possibly even before the end of 2017.

-As for he relationship with Sam Ashgari, Britney Spears, for the most part, has kept the romance out of the spotlight, allegedly having told family and friends that getting caught up in the media and the tabloids can destroy one’s relationship.
+As for her relationship with Sam Ashgari, Britney Spears, for the most part, has kept the romance out of the spotlight, allegedly having told family and friends that getting caught up in the media and the tabloids can destroy one’s relationship.

 Britney loves how Sam is so gentle and laid back — she knows for a fact that he’s not after her for money and publicity, he genuinely loves her, which is what has restored her faith that marriage could potentially be something she wants to experience again.